 One section of the chapel contains a holy cross that was recovered from a ship that participated in the 1571 Battle of Lepanto against the invading Ottoman army.
 During the battle, legend has it that the corpus moved by itself to avoid a cannon ball.
 This was interpreted as a holy sign of granted victory against the Ottomans and the miracle was dubbed the Christ of Lepanto.

 Barcelona FC Museum

-For a fútbol or American soccer fan to miss the Barcelona FC Museum borders on the criminal.
+For a fútbol or American soccer fan, the Barcelona FC Museum is easily one of the best places to visit in Barcelona.
 The museum is split into three sections and every room is filled with trophies, statues, photographs, memorabilia and lots of nostalgia from Barcelona’s beloved team.
 The fútbol art collection showcases historical collectibles, such as the boots worn by Ronald Koeman when he won Barcelona its first European Cup.

 Plus, every trophy the club has ever won, either in its original or replica form, is kept here.
 Another section features an interactive wall that displays the club’s history through a series of photos and videos combined with music.
 The final section is an incongruous art collection that includes pieces by local artists.
 Visitors can purchase either a ticket to museum or a dual ticket that offers access to the museum and the back area of the club.